James Anderson (cricketer): 2006: India and Australia

-Anderson was not selected for the senior side's tour to India in January 2006 as Simon Jones returned from injury and was chosen ahead of him.
+Anderson was not selected for the senior team's tour to India in January 2006 as Simon Jones returned from injury and was chosen ahead of him.
 Instead, Anderson was selected for England A's tour of the West Indies.
 In February, days before the start of the first A-match between England and the West Indies, Anderson (along with batsmen Alastair Cook and Owais Shah) was called up as an injury reinforcement to the England senior squad in India, after captain Michael Vaughan and fast bowler Simon Jones flew home with knee injuries and vice-captain Marcus Trescothick departed for undisclosed "personal" reasons.
 After an unconvincing display by Liam Plunkett in the second Test in Mohali, Anderson was recalled for the final match of the series.
 He impressed in England's victory, taking figures of 4/40 in the first innings.

 After his impressive display in the final match in India, Anderson looked likely to feature as one of England's main bowlers in both the ODI series and Test matches against Pakistan and Sri Lanka; however, an early season stress fracture of the back ruled Anderson out for all of the summer internationals and all but two matches of his county season.
 Lancashire teammate Sajid Mahmood was called up to the England squad as the replacement for Anderson.

 Anderson was named in England's Champions Trophy and Ashes squads in September 2006 although at that point he had not played any first-class cricket in six months.
 He was straight back into England colours for the 0–5 Ashes whitewash against Australia.
 His performance, like much of the England team, was well below standard.
 Anderson was sent home midway through the One-Day tournament with Australia and New Zealand as a precaution when he felt a twinge in his back; during the tournament he had begun to regain some of his form and in the four matches he played he took 8 wickets at an average of 20.62.